Russia to await new Ukraine government before fully implementing rescue - Putin

 Arbuzov said the central bank was ensuring stability on the financial markets and he made no mention of any changes to his predecessor's policy of keeping the hryvnia currency pegged close to the dollar and maintaining subsidies for domestic gas - both criticised by the International Monetary Fund.

-(Additional reporting by Natalia Zinets and Pavel Polityuk in Kiev, Thomas Grove in Moscow and Nicholas Vinocur in Paris; Writing by Richard Balmforth and Jack Stubbs; Editing by David Stamp and Alastair Macdonald)
+(Additional reporting by Natalia Zinets and Pavel Polityuk in Kiev, Thomas Grove in Moscow and Nicholas Vinocur in Paris; Writing by Richard Balmforth and Jack Stubbs; editing by David Stamp)